English

 You are stronger than you know:

-- You've survived every single one of your worst days
+• You have survived every single one of your darkest days.

-- You have the courage to keep going
+• You have the quiet courage to keep going.

 The Daily Reminders